chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 ---
 👉 Hints:

 - You do not have to incorporate style elements yet (CSS), we will cover styling of HTML elements in the next assignment.
-If despite this, you choose to incorporate CSS, be aware that we have certain requirements for CSS, so if you want to use CSS already, [check the requirements](Assignment-3.md) to avoid duplicate work later on.
+If despite this, you choose to incorporate CSS, be aware that we have certain requirements for CSS, so if you want to use CSS already, [check the requirements](assignment-css-node.md) to avoid duplicate work later on.
-- In class we teach pre-ES6 JavaScript.
+- In class we teach few ES6 features.
 You can, but do not have to use ES6+ features.
 Check http://es6-features.org if you are interested in what ES6 has to offer (although we are now up to ES10, ES6 brought about by far the largest number of complex language feature additions).
-The two features of ES6 we recommend to use are `let` and `const`; the [scoping section of the JavaScript lecture](Lecture-js.md#scoping) explains why.
+The two features of ES6 we recommend to use at minimum are `let` and `const`; the [scoping section of the JavaScript lecture](../_lectures/js.md#scoping) explains why.
 - Be mindful of the time you have for your implementation.
 Go for the fast solution if one is available, and move on to the next item to implement instead of being hung up on one feature for too long.
 For example, the [word guessing demo game](demo-code/balloons-game) requires player 1 to enter a word that player 2 has to guess.
 There are different ways to ask the player to provide a word, the simplest is the use of [`Window.prompt`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt).
 Unarguably there are visually more appealing solutions, however, this requires only one line of code, and is sufficient for our project.
 When you have time left, you can always go back to a feature and improve it.
 - When you test your code's functionality, test it in two browsers.
 If it works in one, but not the other, check the browser's [Web Console](https://developer.mozilla.org/en-US/docs/Tools/Web_Console) output; you will learn quickly whether you used a feature in your code that only one of your chosen browsers supported.
 - JavaScript is a dynamic language, keep this in mind when you are debugging.
+In VSC, if you add `// @ts-check` to the top of your JavaScript file, you get type checking for free.
-- The browser development tools are extremely helpful to debug client-side JavaScript.
+- The browser development tools are very helpful to debug client-side JavaScript.
 Use them.
 - Do not be afraid to use place-holders (e.g. in our demo game, we start off with a fixed string to guess).
 - You will have to refactor/rework your code a few times as the server-side and other client-side components are added; this is expected.
 For instance, for now you may want to check the validity of players' moves on the client-side (which is fine), but you may later decide to move this functionality to the server-side.
 - If you are using `console.log`, familiarize yourself with the other abilities of the [`Console`](https://developer.mozilla.org/en-US/docs/Web/API/Console) object as well, they are useful for client-side JavaScript debugging in the browser. `console.table` makes the output more readable. `console.assert` is good for sanity checks of your code: e.g. if you have functions that expect an array, you can add an assert statement to check whether the argument is indeed of the expected type.
 [Some people get angry about the usage of `console.log` for debugging purposes](https://hackernoon.com/please-stop-using-console-log-its-broken-b5d7d396cf15), as there are better debugging tools available in the web development tools of the browser and VSC.
 Ideally, you make use of those debugging options, however, this takes time to learn.